nvdungx/nvdungx.github.io/_pages/about.md

 permalink: /about/
 title: About
 ---
-<small>About me: a embedded software engineer.
-Had been working in automotive domain for about 4.5 years. <br>
+<small>About me: an embedded software engineer.
+Had been working in automotive domain for about 5 years. <br>
           Contact info: nvdung694@gmail.com
 </small>
 <figure>